cryptobib/webapp/README.md

 In development, just run

-    python2 web2py.py
+    python3 web2py.py

 #### Production

-For production, we recommand you to run it as a wsgi script on an Apache server:
+For production, we recommend you to run it as a wsgi script on an Apache server:

 1. copy `handlers/wsgihandler.py` to `wsgihandler.py`
 2. set the admin password